Freight Shipping from Columbus to Buffalo

 How much does it cost to ship freight from Columbus to Buffalo?

-Full truckload (FTL) rates from Columbus, OH to Buffalo, NY currently range from $821-$1,012 for a standard dry van load over the 382-mile route.
+Full truckload (FTL) rates from Columbus, OH to Buffalo, NY currently range $821-$1,012 (roughly $2.16-$2.67 per mile over 382 miles).
 LTL shipments typically cost $410-$725 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Columbus to Buffalo?

-Standard FTL transit from Columbus to Buffalo is approximately 7 hrs by truck over 382 miles.
+Standard FTL transit from Columbus to Buffalo is approximately 7 hrs by truck over 382 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Columbus to Buffalo freight?